Loewenstein, Maria (Marie Lilli Margarete), 1894-1982

 Found in 5 Collections and/or Records:

 Overview Charcoal sketch of service man with dress hat on.
 Man is wearing glasses and rests his chin in his hand.
-This may be a protrait of Henry done by his mother or possibly done himself.
-The sketch is note dated and not signed but it does bear resemblance to Henry and he serves in the US Army from 1950-1953.
+Henry served in the US Army from 1950-1953.

 Dates: circa 1950

 Overview Charcoal drawing on paper of young woman sitting on single bed (Maria Loewenstein's daughter Karin Steinberg.
 Her shoulders are hunched and her lower arms rest on the top her thighs.
 She looks off behind the artist’s right side with a vacant stare.
 The bed has a pillow and blanket but the rest of the area is bare.
 The drawing was done on wall paper with charcoal from bombed buildings in Berlin.

 Overview Charcoal self portrait of Maria Lowenstein dated 1942.
 Her hair is almost chin length with a slight curl and parted down the center.
 Her features are sharp.
 The portrait goes down to the top of shoulders and shirt collar.

 Overview Watercolor portrait of an inmate behind black prison bars; just the face, neck and tops of shoulders are visible.
 Face is very angular and done in an expressionist style.
 Inmate has blue field across forhead and down the subject's right side of face, red field behind figure and light tan color above forehead and along shoulders.Label affixed to back of frame from a 2013/2014 a Maria Lowenstein Restrospective at Niza Knoll Gallery states that this is an acrylic painting but it is a...